TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_camd.rst

    :align: center
    :alt: Eleven audit check values evaluated at snapshot intervals

-Green dots are PASS; red dots are FAIL.  ``VarianceAlignment`` is the dominant persistent FAIL throughout the run.  ``CalibrationError`` and ``IntervalCoverage`` both pass at most snapshots, confirming that the committee's uncertainty estimates are directionally correct even if their magnitude is inflated.  ``UncertaintyAnomalies`` is zero throughout — no steps trigger the :math:`|z| > 3` anomaly threshold.
+Green dots are PASS; red dots are FAIL.  ``PITUniformity`` is the dominant persistent FAIL, green through step 20 then red at every snapshot from step 24 onward as its p-value collapses toward zero.  ``CalibrationError`` and ``IntervalCoverage`` pass at every snapshot from step 8 onward, confirming that the committee's uncertainty estimates are directionally correct.  ``VarianceAlignment`` FAILs only at the first two snapshots (steps 4 and 8, predicted variance too high relative to true error) before settling into a sustained PASS.  ``VarianceErrorCorrelation`` FAILs only at step 8, PASSing at every other snapshot.  ``UncertaintyEvolution`` FAILs at four early snapshots (steps 4, 8, 12, 16) plus one isolated blip at step 28, then stays PASS for the remaining 21 snapshots.  ``ConformalCoverage`` is PASS throughout.  ``UncertaintyAnomalies`` is zero at every intermediate snapshot — no steps trigger the :math:`|z| > 3` anomaly threshold, though the very last evaluation (a 1.0% anomalous fraction) still comfortably clears the 5% threshold.

 Lyapunov pole diagram
 ~~~~~~~~~~~~~~~~~~~~~